wowsunny/desktop/README.md

 ### ComfyUI

+ComfyUI will also write files to disk as you use it.
 You will also be asked to select a location to store ComfyUI files like models, inputs, outputs, custom_nodes and saved workflows.

-An `extra_model_config.yaml` is created to store the paths to this directory.
-You can edit it to add additional model paths that you want to use.
+An `extra_model_config.yaml` is created to tell ComfyUI where to look for these files.
+You can edit this file to do things like add additional model files to the search path.

 On Windows: `%APPDATA%\Roaming\ComfyUI\extra_model_config.yaml`